-China's October exports, imports fall less than expected
+China's Oct. exports fall, but less than expected as trade war grinds on

 In what could be another gesture to boost optimism, China’s state news agency Xinhua reported late on Thursday that the Chinese customs and Ministry of Agriculture are considering removing restrictions on U.S. poultry imports.

-But experts warn the pact could still fall apart.
-U.S. officials said a lot of work remained to be done when President Donald Trump announced the outlines of an interim deal last month.
+To boost credit, the People’s Bank of China cut the interest rate on its one-year medium-term lending facility (MLF) loans on Tuesday for the first time since early 2016.

+Analysts said the cut, while modest, may be a sign the central bank is turning more proactive, following a slew of downbeat economic data suggesting more stimulus is needed soon.

-Reporting by Lusha Zhang and Ryan Woo; Editing by Jacqueline Wong
+Additional reporting by Stella Qiu and Roxanne Liu; Editing by Jacqueline Wong